Australian Wine from

-Cabernet franc is largely overshadowed by its more well known cousin Cabernet sauvignon.
-However is is widespread in France, the cooler regions of Europe and most wine producing countries.
+Cabernet franc is largely overshadowed by its more well known cousin Cabernet Sauvignon.
+However Cabernet Franc is widespread in France, the cooler regions of Europe and in most wine producing countries.

-The most common use for Cabernet franc is as a blending partner, often minor, in so called bordeaux blends.
-These wines are made from blends of Cabernet sauvignon, Merlot, Cabernet franc varieties, often with one or more of the less common bordeaux varieties Malbec, Petit Verdot and Carmenere.
+The most common use for Cabernet Franc is as a blending partner, often minor, in so called Bordeaux blends.
+These wines are made from blends of Cabernet Sauvignon, Merlot and Cabernet Franc varieties, often with one or more of the less common Bordeaux varieties Malbec, Petit Verdot and Carmenere.

-The second use for the variety is as a varietal wine, made from at least 80% Cabernet franc.
+The second use for the variety is as a varietal wine.
+In most countries this means that wine has to be made from at least 85% Cabernet Franc.

 The Difference between Franc and Sauvignon

-Cabernet franc wines tend to be softer than sauvignon.
-They have more fruit flavours, especially raspberries and thus are more likely to be given less oak tratment.
+Cabernet Franc wines tend to be softer than Cabernet Sauvignon.
+They have more fruit flavours, especially raspberries and thus are more likely to be given less oak treatment.

 Cabernet Franc in France